 If you have not read part I of our restaurant etiquette guide, Restaurant Etiquette, Pt.
 I: Before, it contains information on RSVPs, checking reviews, and proper planning to ensure everything goes well before even setting foot inside the establishment.

-If the restaurant offers a coat check, leave your coats there.
-You will be given a tag with a number that you can use to later retrieve your jacket.
-Do not bring your coat to the table.
 If a coat check is not available, most restaurants have a coat rack or hangers near your table.
 If they do not, then hang your coat over the back of your chair or fold it up neatly and place it beside you or on an empty chair at your table.

 When the host walks you to your table, let them lead.
 In a formal business setting, it is customary for the person with the highest rank to walk behind the host, followed by their spouse, then the second-ranked person and their spouse, and so on.
-On a regular date or with friends, following this rule is unnecessary.
-Typically, whoever made the reservation or planned the dinner follows behind the host.

-Remember not to cover your face with the menu.
-Keep it on the table or hold it up slightly.
 When you have decided on your order, fold up the menu.
-If it cannot be folded, simply place your hands on top of it.
-That signals to the waitstaff that you are ready to order.
+If it cannot be folded, lay it flat on the table and place your hands on top of it.
+This signals to the waitstaff that you are ready to order.
+Grunting or tapping the menu to to get the waitstaffs attention is not polite.

 Read our article Important Cell Phone Rules For The Modern Gentleman for more tips on cell phone use in public places.

-If the waitstaff returns to your table after you placed your order and informs you they are unable to make your dish, ask if there are any available substitutions or what other dish they could recommend that would be similar.
-While most restaurants have chefs that have painstakingly curated dishes for optimal flavour and enjoyment, most have no issues with substituting things like proteins or spices.
+If the waitstaff returns to your table after you placed your order and informs you they are unable to make your dish, ask if there are any available substitutions or what they would recommend ordering.

 If you do have to change or modify your meal, don't blame the restaurant.
 It's most likely outside of their control if their supplier is having issues receiving/delivering items in or if they had an unexpected rush of people ordering that same dish earlier in the day.